qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - does a great job satisfied

 ## intent:criticism
+- I don't like your app
+- bad app
+- bad application
+- very bad
+- your application is very horrible
 - horrible update
 - horrible
 - this is horrible why can't i use my other two email